robisim74/qwik-speak/docs/extract.md

 - `filename` Filename for not scoped translations.
 Default is `'app'`
 - `fallback` Optional function to implement a fallback strategy
 - `autoKeys` Automatically handle keys for each string.
 Default is false
+- `unusedKeys` Automatically remove unused keys from assets, except in runtime assets
+- `runtimeAssets` Comma-separated list of runtime assets to preserve
 - `keySeparator` Separator of nested keys.
 Default is `'.'`
 - `keyValueSeparator` Key-value separator.
 Default is `'@@'`